Razacx/Advent-of-Code-2018/README.md

 ### _10/12 (~1h)_

 _Very fun exercise!
 Was able to make use of my limited Swing knowledge here to make a visualisation tool_
 _Searching around for the correct scale and position on which you can see the word felt quite hackish though :p_
+_I'm wondering if there is a good stopping-condition you can define_